katherin26/Aws-Practice/AWS-certified-Cloud-Practitioner/subjects/PracticeQuestions.md

                     NOTE: You only want to use the root account to create your first IAM User, and ofr a few account and service management tasks.
 For every day and administration tasks, use an IAM user with permissions.

     - Create Several users for a physical person.
-    - Share credentials so a collegue can perform a task for you.
+    - Share credentials to a colleague can perform a task for you.
     - Do not enable MFA for easier access.

 5. What are IAM Policies?